Conway L. Lackman, Kenneth Saban, and John M. Lanasa

 specific intelligence-gathering targets.
 They are debriefed

-upon return by the quarterback and other Cl staff.
+upon return by the quarterback and other Cl staff. - 800 Number: An 800 number has been established so

 that people throughout the organization can call in with

-• Senior Management Briefing: They are trying to initiate a monthly 45-minute briefing of the executive staff to
+information whenever they hear it. - Senior Management Briefing: They are trying to initiate a monthly 45-minute briefing of the executive staff to

 disseminate recent competitor intelligence.
 They hope that